-If Pinterest still has you puzzled, then you’re in luck – we’re here to answer the most common Pinterest questions that wedding photographers ask us.
-From the best approach to pinning, board organization, wondering what the heck a “Rich Pin” is, and more, we’ve laid it all out for you to give some clarity on the matter.
+If Pinterest still has you puzzled, then you’re in luck.
+We’re here to answer the most commonly asked Pinterest questions that wedding photographers have.
+From the best approach to pinning to understanding the algorithm to board organization to not knowing what the heck a “Rich Pin” is, we’ve laid it all out for you to give some clarity on the matter.

-You always want your images to be linked to your website in order to increase traffic to your site.
-So although you could upload images individually and add your website to it, it’s easier and more time efficient to install a Save Pin button and pin directly from your blog.
+You want your images to be linked to your website in order to increase traffic to your site.
+So although you could upload images individually and link them to your website, it’s easier and more time-efficient to install a “Save Pin” button and pin directly from your blog.

-People are more likely to click through an image to see more of a wedding or engagement session than to Google search a business based off of the business’ watermark/logo on a photo – make it as easy as possible for people to get to your site!
+People are more likely to click through an image to see more of a wedding or engagement session than to Google a business based off of the business’ watermark.
+You want to make it as easy as possible for people to get to your site!

-Which kind of hashtags (and how many) work best?
+Can you hashtag?
+If so, which kind of hashtags (and how many) work best?

-If you already have a following on your personal Pinterest account, we recommend you 1.) switch it over to a business profile, and 2.) clean house to remove unrelated boards and pins.
+If you already have a following on your personal Pinterest account, we recommend that you switch it over to a business profile, and remove any unrelated boards and pins.
 This will give you a good blank slate to build your photography business’ Pinterest profile while having some followers from the get-go.
-We go into detail on how to do this in our Pinterest for Wedding Photographers e-course.
+We go into detail on how to do this in our e-course.

-For instance, if you saw a Rich Pin of a piece of clothing and it listed the price, that price will always reflect what is listed on the business’ website, even if the price changes over time – the pin will automatically be updated.
+For instance, if you saw a Rich Pin of a t-shirt and it has a listed price, that price will always reflect what is listed on the business’ website–even if the price changes over time.
+The pin will automatically be updated.
 You can read more about them and apply for your own in this helpful Pinterest business article.

-We don’t recommend mass pinning your photos to avoid overwhelming your followers.
-Instead, we use Tailwind, a Pinterest scheduler that will slowly pin your content during optimal times.
+We recommend using Tailwind, a Pinterest scheduler that will slowly pin your content during optimal times.
 (P.S.
 Our e-course has a mega Tailwind tutorial–plus a discount–that you’ll want to check out before getting started!)

 How do we know which pins are working?
 What do we need to track those results?